-As an investment banker if you join right now, you would get around US $130-$140k per annum in your first year.
-In the second year, you would get around US $155=$165k per annum.
+As an investment banker, if you join right now, you would get around the US $130-$140k per annum in your first year.
+In the second year, you would get around the US $155=$165k per annum.
 In the second year, the increment is visible, but not as much as expected.
-In third year, you can expect around US $175-$195k per annum.
+In the third year, you can expect around the US $175-$195k per annum.
 The above statistics are for investment banking analysts.
-But if you join as investment banking associate, your earning would be much more in the first year only than the compensation of investment banking analyst in the first year.
-Your compensation as investment banking associate would be around US $150-$185k per annum.
+But if you join as an investment banking associate, your earning would be much more in the first year only than the compensation of investment banking analyst in the first year.
+Your compensation as an investment banking associate would be around the US $150-$185k per annum.

 Career Pros and cons

-There are many pros and cons for both of these pathways.
-We will discuss them here so that you can get an idea what to pick and what to let go of.
+There are many pros and cons to both of these pathways.
+We will discuss them here so that you can get an idea of what to pick and what to let go of.

-- It is a job which prepares you for bigger opportunities and makes you the centre of the business wherever you go.
+- It is a job that prepares you for bigger opportunities and makes you the center of the business wherever you go.

 - It offers you extra-ordinary money.
-You will not only get the salary very few can earn in two-three years, you will also earn bonus which is quite hefty as well.
+You will not only get the salary very few can earn in two-three years, but you will also earn a bonus which is quite hefty as well.

 - You will be able to create a network that most influential people won’t have.
 And in this complex scenario of business, you know the value of a high-value network.

-- You will create extra-ordinary friendship with your colleagues with whom you will cram all days and nights to fetch deal after deal.
+- You will create an extraordinary friendship with your colleagues with whom you will cram all days and nights to fetch deal after deal.
 Most people don’t see as a benefit, but if you meet any investment banker ask him about it.

 - Investment banking career is not for the faint-hearted.
 You need to work at least 16 hours a day and even on the weekend.
 There won’t be any work-life balance and if you don’t know how to keep yourself sane, your health may get affected.